chatmail/server/README.md

 The components of chatmail are:

-- [Postfix SMTP relay](https://www.postfix.org) accepts sent messages (both from your users and from other relays)
+- [Postfix SMTP](https://www.postfix.org) accepts sent messages (both from your users and from other relays)

-- [Dovecot IMAP relay](https://www.dovecot.org) stores messages for your users until they download them
+- [Dovecot IMAP](https://www.dovecot.org) stores messages for your users until they download them

 - [Nginx](https://nginx.org/) shows the web page with your privacy policy and additional information